reneboer/python-carnet-client/README.md

 # python-carnet-client
+FYI.
+I have no time or options to develop this code further.
+A newer version can be found at https://github.com/bgewehr/volkswagen-carnet-client.
+Have fun developing this to the next level.

 Python script we_connect_clinet.py emulates the VW WE Connect web site to send commands to your car and get status.

 You must have a VW WE Connect (formerly CarNet) userid and password.
 Also make sure to logon to the portal https://www.portal.volkswagen-we.com first before using the script.
 The VW site prompts for several items at first logon the script does not handle.